 - Low-fat or fat-free dairy products: My favorite is non-fat Greek yogurt because of its versatility.
 It’s high in protein, has a lot of calcium, and can replace sour cream in many recipes.
 It’s a great breakfast option, stirred with quick oats and berries.

-- Lean cuts of meat and poultry: There is a direct association between eating red meat and the risk of heart disease and death.
-That relationship is even stronger for processed meat such as bacon or hot dogs.
-Instead of processed meats, I often choose skinless chicken thighs.
+- Lean cuts of meat and poultry: Instead of processed meats, I often choose skinless chicken thighs.
 It’s leaner than most beef, affordable and has more flavor than chicken breast, which I get tired of.

-Read more: Health benefits of cottage cheese vs. yogurt – are we missing something?
+Explore the health benefits of cottage cheese vs. yogurt

 4. Use liquid plant oils.